Now go sit down somewhere.

 Picture it!
 Bethany, AD 28 (29?
 30?
 Doesn’t matter.)

 Martha’s stirring the matzo ball soup with one hand, making sure it’s seasoned with the salt of the earth.
 She’s keeping her eyes on the potato latkes because she slightly burned them the last time.
 The fish is frying in the kitchen, the beans are on the grill and she’s just put the finishing touches on the fig pie.

 She’s got flour on her forehead, food on her apron and has burned herself five times.
 She’s a hot mess.

-But she knew how to host a dinner party and made the best matzo ball soup this side of the Jordan River.
+But she knows how to host a dinner party and makes the best matzo ball soup this side of the Jordan River.

 So while she’s doing all of this, preparing to host the most important guest that will ever step foot in her home, where is her sister Mary?

 Well I can tell you where’s she not.